 - NVMe SSD (32 GBPS)

 As you can see that SATA SSD is the slowest, but it can be installed on any old laptop as it uses the same interface as the traditional HDD.

-However, the fastest on the list is the NVMe SSD that only supports the NVMe port and only new generation laptops support that.
+However, the fastest on the list is the NVMe SSD which only supports the NVMe port, and only new-generation laptops support that.

 - Fastest storage

 - Very costly

 SSHD combines the benefits of both SSD and HDD.
 It combines the storage capacity of SSD and the speed of SSD.
 So SSHD is better than both SSD and HDD.